+Is Cartagena safe?
+That depends.
 Being cautious is important whenever going to a new destination.
-When in Cartagena, as long as you play it smart, you should be able to avoid most potentially dangerous situations.
+When in Cartagena, as long as you play it smart, you should be able to stay safe and avoid most potentially dangerous situations.
 Here are tips from travelers about what to watch out for in Cartagena, Colombia.

 Ask About Prices